Top 10 Stephen King Movies, Ranked

-The latest adaptation of a Stephen King property is The Mist, debuting on Spike June 22.
-It’s a re-imagining of the novella, expanding the world beyond King’s writing and the 2007 movie of the same name.

-Judging by Dave Trumbore’s review, it’s one of the better King adaptations to date, even if it isn’t an adaptation in the strictest sense of the word.
-But it got me thinking — what are some of the best films, TV movies and TV series adapted from King source material?

-When looking at the best adaptations, there are a few things to consider.
+When looking at the best adaptations of Stephen King‘s work, there are a few things to consider.
 First of all, King’s material is generally better suited to the silver screen than the small screen.
-He’s not called a Master of Horror for nothing and television is always going to be hamstrung by what they can show or imply, especially since King adaptations tend to be on broadcast networks.
+He’s not called a Master of Horror for nothing, and television is always going to be hamstrung by what they can show or imply, especially since King adaptations have tended to be on broadcast networks.

 Secondly, opinions may differ wildly if you’re considering a film or miniseries on its own merits or comparing it to the source material.
 The Shining is a, well, shining example — the film is outstanding, but as an adaptation it’s not the best representation of the novel.
 How much does that matter?
 It’s a balancing act.